SkyHanniStudios/DiscordBot/README.md

 Lists all servers.

 `!updateservers`
-Admin command to reload the locally stored discord servers list json file.
+Admin command to reload the servers list json file from GitHub.

 ### Pull Request